weidmueller/u-os-sdk-quickstart/README.md

 - in VSC's menu, go to *File -> Open Workspace from file..* and there open u-os-sdk-quickstart/workspace.code-workspace.
 Ignore the `compilerPath "${OECORE_NATIVE_SYSROOT}`-related warnings, for now.
 Click "reopen in container" or proceed to the next step:

 - in VSC's left corner of the lower status bar, use the green >< "Open a remote window" button and select "Reopen in container".
+Select the container fitting your device's architecture.
 The first time you do this, VSC lets docker create the container from scratch, so be patient.
 Hint: in the container, your user is buildx with the sudo password buildx.

 ## Documentation
 Each project has doxygen documentation that explains it from a higher level down to the details.